tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 - Why does the calibration fail?

-  1. Check the console first to see the error message.
+  - Most of the cases are because the mapping fails.
+Possible error messages are listed below, which should be displayed in the console.
+For these cases, restart the experiment and drive more stably and slowly.
+    - Mapping failed.
+Angle between keyframes is too high.
+    - Mapping failed.
+Interpolation error is too high.
+    - Mapping failed.
+Acceleration is too high.
-  2. Check the rviz to see if any number on the path (keyframe number) is red (normally it is white).
+  - Check the rviz to see if any number on the path (keyframe number) is red (normally it is white).
 If it is red, there is a chance that the motion of the vehicle is not smooth.
-For instance, if the acceleration of the vehicle is too fast, the mapping might fail.
 We recommend the user calibrate with more stable movement again.
-  3. Tune the parameters in the `Calibration criteria parameters` described in the [documentation](../../mapping_based_calibrator/README.md) if it is needed.
+  - If it is not feasible to restart the experiment, the user could tune the parameters in the `Calibration criteria parameters` described in the [documentation](../../mapping_based_calibrator/README.md).
+However, keep in mind that if the user sets the threshold too high, the accuracy of the calibration result will also decrease.
+  - Check whether all of the lidars apply time synchronization.
+  - Make sure that the environment is rich in natural landmarks suitable for registration-based mapping in all directions.
+This will help the lidar capture sufficient details beyond simple features like lane surfaces or walls.

+- Which registration algorithms (NDT or GICP) should I select?
+  - In our previous experiments, GICP gives better result for the mapping but take more time for building the map.
+On the other hand, NDT is faster but sometime didn't build a great map (ground points didn't align in a plane).